-This comprehensive Montessori fraction material features precisely cut circular pieces that demonstrate fractional relationships from whole to twelfths, with clear numerical labels on each segment.
-The organized wooden storage box with individual compartments supports independent learning, allowing children to explore equivalencies, comparisons, and operations with fractions through hands-on manipulation of the color-coded pieces.
+An essential classroom resource, this Montessori fraction material features precisely cut circular pieces that demonstrate fractional relationships from whole to twelfths, with clear numerical labels on each segment.
+The organized wooden storage box with individual compartments supports independent learning, empowering children to explore equivalencies, comparisons, and operations with fractions through hands-on manipulation of the color-coded pieces.

 “Children display a universal love of mathematics, which is par excellence the science of precision, order, and intelligence.”— Maria MontessoriThe Discovery of the Child